 We also send packs to 18 Devon-based care homes for their care staff to use with their residents as movement and dance activity ideas.

-If you would like to volunteer on this project, joining our artists delivering dance and music on doorsteps, please email email@example.com.
-Please note, due to Covid-19 regulations you will need to provide your own transport between locations and adhere to current government guidance.
+If you would like to volunteer on this project, joining our artists delivering dance and music performances, please email firstname.lastname@example.org.
+Find out more here.
+Please note, you may need to provide your own transport between locations and must adhere to current Covid-19 government guidance.

-This project has been supported by the Coronavirus Community Support Fund distributed by The National Lottery Community Fund.
+This project was initially supported by the Coronavirus Community Support Fund distributed by The National Lottery Community Fund.
 We are working in partnership with Bournemouth Symphony Orchestra and Dance Centred for this project.
+We have also been funded by Arts Council England, The National Lottery, The Linbury Trust, and GreenHall Foundation.